Lao Chuan Ban

 What should I order at Lao Chuan Ban?

-Order for Sichuan cuisine rather than chasing a confirmed tasting-menu setup or a named signature dish.
-The verified facts support Sichuan food, Michelin Bib Gourmand recognition, a ¥¥ price level, but they do not confirm specific dishes.
+Order for Sichuan cuisine rather than chasing a tasting-menu setup or a named signature dish.
+It offers Sichuan food, Michelin Bib Gourmand recognition, a ¥¥ price level, but specific dishes are not highlighted.
 For comparison, Ji Chuan is another useful reference point; Lao Chuan Ban is strongest when value matters.

 Does Lao Chuan Ban handle dietary restrictions?

-Dietary and allergy accommodation details are not verified.
+Information on dietary and allergy accommodation is not available.
 If you have specific restrictions, check directly with the restaurant before going rather than assuming a particular level of customisation.
-The confirmed information is that Lao Chuan Ban is a Sichuan restaurant in Beijing with a ¥¥ price level and Michelin Bib Gourmand recognition.
+Lao Chuan Ban is a Sichuan restaurant in Beijing with a ¥¥ price level and Michelin Bib Gourmand recognition.

 What are alternatives to Lao Chuan Ban in Beijing?